-Pregnancy may last 40 weeks or about nine months, but preparation for that journey starts months or years in advance with the pre-trimester period.
-You can improve your diet and other habits in a matter of days or weeks (although larger health issues can take longer to resolve).
-Your preconception health is extremely important to your pregnancy health.
+Pregnancy may last 40 weeks or about nine months, but preparation for that journey starts months or years in advance.
+You can improve your diet and other habits in a matter of weeks (although larger health issues can take longer to resolve).
+Your preconception health is vital to your pregnancy health.
+Growing research shows that the right nutrition in women and men can improve fertility and improve your chances of getting pregnant.